 Trends in Attitudes of US 12th Graders Toward Legalization of Any Illegal Drugs

-Johnston, L. D., O’Malley, P. M., Bachman, J. G., Schulenberg, J. E. & Miech, R. A. (2014).
-Monitoring the Future national survey results on drug use, 1975–2013: Volume I, Secondary school students.
-Ann Arbor: Institute for Social Research, The University of Michigan, pp. 399-400.
+Miech, R. A., Johnston, L. D., O’Malley, P. M., Bachman, J. G., Schulenberg, J. E., & Patrick, M. E. (2019).
+Monitoring the Future national survey results on drug use, 1975–2018: Volume I, Secondary school students.
+Ann Arbor: Institute for Social Research, The University of Michigan.
+Available at